jcopedev/ExcoAppJS/README.md

   # Documentation:<br>
 **index.html:**<br>
 This is where a user goes when they visit the root domain.
 There is an input text area so they can test the way the site works.
-Once they have visited once, they will be redirected to the limited timeline, unless they are a user, then they will be directed to the user profile.<br>
+After they have visited once, they will be redirected to the limited timeline, unless they are a user, then they will be directed to the user profile.<br>
 **app:js**<br>
 The javascript file for index.html.
 This has the javascrip for allowing users to make a post as well as the session data.
 **limitedtimeline.html**(might be changed to visitortimeline.html)<br>